 You call up a debt collector to settle a $5,000 collection account.
 Through your shrewd negotiating skills, you’re able to settle the account for $1,000.

 Great Job!!
-You pay the $1,000, balance is reported as $0, account is closed and the collection agency then files a form 1099-C to the IRS, reporting the $4,000 you didn’t pay as your income.
+You pay the $1,000, the balance is reported as $0, the account is closed and the collection agency then files a Form 1099-C to the IRS, reporting the $4,000 you didn’t pay as your income.

 And this could lead to quite a large tax burden.